-The Canon EOS 4000D, which will soon arrive in the US under the EOS Rebel T100 moniker, is all about simplicity.
+The Canon EOS 4000D, whichis sold in North America under the EOS Rebel T100 moniker, is all about simplicity.
 It provides everything first-time users need to take their baby steps into DSLR photography but cuts back on any unnecessary extras to make it as affordable as possible.

 And affordable it is; this is the cheapest DSLR Canon has ever delivered.
 Even so, it still works with the same Canon lenses that you can use with models higher up in the EOS family, and incorporates the beginner-oriented features that have made the company's previous entry-level DSLRs so successful.